kiyimbahenry/wireframing/README.md

 >>Navigation: Shows how users will move through the site or application.
 >>Content Placement: Indicates where text, images, and other content will be positioned.
 >>Functionality: Outlines key functionalities and interactions

+# Types of Wireframes
+1. Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
+2. High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.

+# HIGH-FIDELITY WIREFRAME
+The provided wireframe is a high-fidelity wireframe because its more detailed and appears to be a refined version showing clearly the navigations, the layout and the designed elements appears clearly